 Bacon in LA

 I have found it harder to find good bacon here, because trying to trace it to a specific farm and breed is a lot of work.
 And the state of California is huge – bigger than the whole of the UK – so ‘local’ can be defined as anywhere within a 150 mile radius.
-My reliable bacon source tells me that the female duo Lindy and Grundy on Fairfax cure their own, and they also had some fine-looking speck and pork ‘butt’ on display when we visited.
-They sliced the bacon for us and neatly packaged it in greaseproof and then brown paper.
-It’s a slick, glossy operation, with a lot of tattoos.
-Taylor’s Ol’ Fashioned Meat Market is, as the name suggests, more homespun.
-I’ve heard only good things about this family run butchers – friendly, helpful and they deal exclusively with local farms.
+Taylors is homespun and family-run.
+I’ve heard only good things about them – friendly, helpful and they deal exclusively with local farms.
 It’s also in Sierra Madre, home to the world’s largest wisteria (which has already gate-crashed five backyards).
 Going further afield, the bacon from The Black Pig Meat Company is beautiful looking stuff: a rude pink, wonderfully stippled, juicy and clearly made with love and mindfulness.
 You can order online.
 If you are able to get to the Hollywood Farmers’ Market or the one in Santa Monica, seek out the Rocky Canyon Farms stall.
 It’s run by Greg Nauta, a small-scale rancher and farmer from Atascadero, California, who grows organic vegetables and raises free range cows and pigs on an open pasture.
 His applewood bacon is lovely, and it feels good to support him.
-Finally, Lardon is an artisanal bacon food truck doing the rounds in LA and beyond.
-Get your bacon fix, and keep track of their schedule through the website.

 Foodster Jonathan Gold in the LA Weekly magazine also gives the lowdown on his favourite cuts of bacon and where to find them in LA.
 If anyone has any bacon-related thoughts to share, particularly if there is a gem of a butcher you would like to champion, please write in.
 I would love to hear your stories.